telepresenceio/telepresence/docs/user-guide/features-and-functionality.md

 ### Accessing the pod from your process

-In general Telepresence proxies all IPs and DNS lookups via the remote proxy pod.
+Telepresence proxies all IPs and DNS lookups via the remote proxy pod.
 There is one exception, however.

-`localhost` and `127.0.0.1` will end up accessing the host machine, the machine where you run `telepresence`, *not* the pod as is usually the case.
+`localhost` and `127.0.0.1` will end up accessing the host machine—the machine where you run `telepresence`—*not* the pod.
-This mostly is a problem in cases where you are running multiple containers in a pod and you need your process to access a different container in the same pod.
+This can be a problem in cases where you are running multiple containers in a pod and you need your process to access a different container in the same pod.

 The solution is to access the pod via its IP, rather than at `127.0.0.1`.
 You can have the pod IP configured as an environment variable `$MY_POD_IP` in the Deployment using the Kubernetes [Downward API](https://kubernetes.io/docs/tasks/configure-pod-container/environment-variable-expose-pod-information/):